HirogaKatageri/Android-Kotlin-MVVM-Template/README.md

 * Android Architecture LiveData
 * Android Architecture Lifecycle
 * Android Architecture Room
+* Android Architecture Paging
 * [Klaxon](https://github.com/cbeust/klaxon) (JSON Parser)
 * [Logger](https://github.com/orhanobut/logger) (Logger)

-This is currently my 2nd update with an even more improved template.
-Removed a lot of unnecessary junk code.
-Also modularized the project by separating Api from App.
+This is currently my 3rd update with an even more improved template.
+* Renamed some directories and classes to fit with common name standards.
+E.g. Data -> Model
+* Removed DataBinding and LastAdapter with current template, found LastAdapter incompatible with Android Architecture Paging Library.
+* Added PagedListAdapter that comes with the Paging Library.

-I'll be adding some documentation in my 3rd update.
+I'll be adding some documentation in my 4th update.

 For every developer out there, please do tell me if there are ways to optimize my code.
 Thank you :)